The Conversational Spotlight Technique: Win People Over Without Saying a Word

 So as a good conversationalist who is looking for deeper, fulfilling connections, it’s your responsibility to break people out of this loop.
 The only way to do that is to stop competing and to give them your full attention.

-By giving the conversational spotlight, people think ‘Oh wow, this person actually cares about what I’m saying.’
+By giving the conversational spotlight, people think ‘Oh wow, this person cares about what I’m saying.’
 In turn, they care about you more.
 This leads to more trust and a sense of camaraderie between the two of you.

 You’ll find that people tend to open up to you more when you listen to them.
 They often end up telling you more than they tend to tell most people they meet because you cultivate trust.
-Cultivating trust is an essential pillar in establishing a good, solid connection with someone, and will really help you get to know the person better.
+Cultivating trust is an essential pillar in establishing a good, solid connection with someone, and will help you get to know the person better.

-When you show interest in someone’s life, it actually earns you a lot of respect.
+When you show interest in someone’s life, it earns you a lot of respect.
 The reason for this is because people open up to you.
-When you acknowledge them as human beings, you gain a more three-dimensional window into who they really are.
+When you acknowledge them as human beings, you gain a more three-dimensional window into who they are.
 This creates authenticity.
 People respect authenticity because so many people are faking it.

 If someone listens to you unconditionally while you tell them about your life story, you’re probably going to respect them a lot more for doing so too.
 So of course, it works the other way around.

-How to use the conversational spotlight effectively

 One way to effectively use the conversational spotlight is to ask open-ended questions.

 You want to open the person up and get them talking.
 Often, you need to get the motor going.
 They’re not just going to open up to you immediately because they’re going to assume you’re like most other people who aren’t interested in their story.

-That’s why you need to show them that you’re actually going to listen to them – by asking questions about their life.
+That’s why you need to show them that you’re going to listen to them – by asking questions about their life.
 These types of questions encourage the other person to share more about their thoughts and feelings, rather than just giving a simple yes or no answer.

 To really use the conversational spotlight well, you need to become good at holding space.
 Holding space means that you set the tone for the interaction, and become a stable presence for someone to express themselves to.